-L = A grade noting a leave, recommended by the Office of Student Life, after consultation with the instructor, when emergency circumstances dictate a student’s leaving Elmira College for a period of time that forces the student to miss the final examination or project at the conclusion of the term in which the student is registered.
+L = A grade noting a leave, recommended by the Office of Campus Life, after consultation with the instructor, when emergency circumstances dictate a student’s leaving Elmira College for a period of time that forces the student to miss the final examination or project at the conclusion of the term in which the student is registered.
 A student who is either on a leave of absence or withdrawing may receive this grade.
-The L grade must be made up within one year of the term in which it is taken and will be replaced by grades A-F, W, or WF as deemed appropriate by the course instructor.
+The L grade must be made up within one year of the term in which it is taken and will be replaced by grades A-F, W, as deemed appropriate by the course instructor.
 L grades may be extended by the course instructor when appropriate.
 Students must be passing the course in order to receive this grade.

 W = Withdrawal; indicates withdrawal while passing the course.

 S = Satisfactory, identified as C – or higher

 A student must achieve a cumulative grade point average of at least 2.000 to graduate, as well as a 2.000 minimum average in courses taken in completion of the major.

 The grade point average (GPA) is calculated according to the following formula:

 GPA=Sum of Quality Points (i.e. credit hours x Honor Points)/Sum of Quality Hours Earned (A-F, WF)